patriotnewsactivism/AI-Worker-Plus/README.md

 ## API Key Setup

-To use the AI features, you'll need to obtain a Gemini API key from [Google AI Studio](https://aistudio.google.com/apikey) and enter it in the configuration section.
+To use the AI features, you'll need to obtain a Gemini API key from [Google AI Studio](https://aistudio.google.com/apikey).
+Simply click the "Get API Key" button next to the API key input field in the application.

 ## Usage